 Yes.
 You may vote your shares at the Annual Meeting if you attend in person, even if you previously submitted a proxy card or voted by Internet or telephone.
 Whether or not you plan to attend the Annual Meeting in person, however, in order to assist us in tabulating votes at the Annual Meeting, we encourage you to vote by returning your WHITE proxy card or by using the telephone or Internet.
 It is possible the time, date, location or logistics of the meeting may be changed, including by holding a virtual meeting.
-In that case, we will issue a press release announcing any changes to the meeting, and we will also announce any changes on the Investor Relations section of our corporate website, www.crackerbarrel.com.
+In that case, we will issue a press release and make a public filing with the SEC, announcing any changes to the meeting, and we will also announce any changes at the website, www.CrackerBarrelShareholders.com.
 We encourage you to check this website prior to the meeting if you plan to attend.